 Japanese Cedar Tree Facts

-When you are planting Japanese cedar, remember that the species tree can get to 80 or even 100 feet tall and 20 to 30 feet wide.
-Their size makes them excellent for windscreens, borders and groupings on large properties.
+When you are planting Japanese cedar, remember that the species tree can get to 80 or even 100 feet (24.5 to 30.5 m.) tall and 20 to 30 feet (6 to 9 m.) wide.
+Their size makes them excellent for windscreens, borders, and groupings on large properties.
 A single tree can also work on smaller properties because of its relatively narrow canopy and slow rate of growth.

 Planting Japanese Cedar